- Home

 Diarrhoea

-This is when you have frequent loose, watery bowel motions.
-You will need to go to the toilet more urgently and more often.
-You may also get abdominal cramping, excess wind and pain.
-Having diarrhoea can be tiring, so rest as much as possible.
-Diarrhoea can take some weeks to settle down after treatment has finished.
+This is when you have many loose, watery bowel motions.
+You may also have abdominal cramps, wind and pain.
+Towards the end of a course of radiation therapy to the abdomen or pelvic area, you may need to go to the toilet more urgently and more often.
+Having diarrhoea can be tiring, so rest as much as possible and ask others for help.
+Diarrhoea can take some weeks to settle down after treatment is over.

 Radiation proctitis

-Radiation therapy to the pelvic area can damage the lining of the rectum, causing inflammation and swelling known as radiation proctitis.
-This can cause a range of symptoms including blood and mucus in bowel motions; discomfort opening the bowels; or the need to empty the bowels often, perhaps with little result.
-Talk to your treatment team about your risk of developing radiation proctitis.
-If you have any ongoing bowel problems, they may refer you to a gastroenterologist.
+Radiation therapy to the pelvic area can irritate the lining of the rectum, causing inflammation and swelling known as radiation proctitis.
+Symptoms may include blood and mucus in bowel motions; discomfort opening the bowels; or the need to empty the bowels often, perhaps with little result.
+Ask your radiation oncologist about your risk of developing radiation proctitis.
+It is usually short term but may be ongoing in a small number of people.

 More resources